MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/error-remote-procedure-call-failed.md

 This article helps resolve the error "The namespace cannot be queried.
 The remote procedure call failed."

-You may receive the following error message when you access, modify, or create a Distributed File System (DFS) Namespace on a DFS Namespace server, domain member server, or Windows client with File Services tools (included in Remote Server Administration Tools (RSAT)) installed.
+You might receive the following error message when you access, modify, or create a Distributed File System (DFS) Namespace on a DFS Namespace server, domain member server, or Windows client with File Services tools (included in Remote Server Administration Tools (RSAT)) installed.

 > The namespace cannot be queried.
 The remote procedure call failed